Sikorsky CH-53 Sea Stallion: United States

-During September 2011, HMH-463 replaced its CH-53Ds with CH-53Es.
+In September 2011, HMH-463 replaced its CH-53Ds with CH-53Es.
 HMH-363 and HMH-362 are to operate D-models until the squadrons are deactivated.
 Both units are to be reactivated as MV-22 and CH-53K squadrons respectively.
 Several CH-53D helicopters will be retained for the 3rd Marine Regiment for training.
 HMH-362 retired the last CH-53Ds after its combat deployment in August 2012 and decommissioned in November 2012.

 Israel

 In August 1968, an Israeli Air Force (IAF) delegation visited Sikorsky's Connecticut plant while seeking information to select the service's next assault helicopter.
 The delegation was looking for a helicopter with augmented payload carry capacity, highly maneuverable and robust, that could survive direct hits from different caliber projectiles.
-They examined Boeing's CH-47 Chinook and Sikorsky's CH-53, it was recognised that the latter was both larger and stronger than any of the IAF's other helicopters, and thus represented a major advancement in terms of capability.
-Based upon experience gained from the intense combat of the then-recently fought Six-Day War, the delegation opted to favor the CH-53.
+They examined Boeing's CH-47 Chinook and Sikorsky's CH-53.
+The Sikorsky's CH-53 was both larger and stronger than any of the IAF's other helicopters, and represented a major advancement in terms of capability.
+Based upon experience gained from the intense combat of the then-recently fought Six-Day War, the delegation opted for the CH-53.